011ivand3r/tTales/content/posts/LMS.md

 ![](/tTales/imgs/Likelihood.png)

-The picture above taken from [Statquest wit Josh Stammer's](https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw) YouTube channel give the easiest idea of what Likelihood is about.
+The picture above taken from [Statquest with Josh Stammer's](https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw) YouTube channel give the easiest idea of what Likelihood is about.
 You can check out his [video](https://www.youtube.com/watch?v=pYxNSUDSFH4) for more details.

  Since we assume that every training example is **IID**, we can write for n training examples, the Likelihood function is --